-Sandhills Burn Boss Mike Norris is branching out – thanks to a grant for the U.S. Fish and Wildlife Services Partners for Fish and Wildlife Program.
-Norris is burning on private land.
+Sandhills Burn Boss Mike Norris is branching out – he's burning on private land.
 He has led four burns on the privately owned 4,000 acre Walthour Moss Foundation near Southern Pines.
 “The foundation is one of the largest private landowners in the Sandhills and they are geared toward public access and public use,” he says.
 “We’ve definitely seen really positive change there since we began burning.”

 Robert Abernethy, who is president of the Longleaf Alliance Abernethy says restoring longleaf on private property is crucial to range-wide survival of longleaf.
 “Ninety percent of the south is private land.
 If we don’t get longleaf growing on private land, we’re not going to restore it.”